Leah Remini Speaks Out Against Tom Cruise, Claims Actor Has ‘Manipulated His Image’ Through Scientology

 “Although I believe there was a time when Tom was a decent and kindhearted person, he has morphed himself into David Miscavige [leader of Scientology] and is completely dedicated to Scientology’s mission to ‘clear’ planet Earth — which means making 80 percent of the world’s population into Scientologists.”

 Us Weekly also reported that the actress had previously spoken up for the film star’s former Mission Impossible 2 co-star Thandie Newton just one week ago.
-She applauded the actress for stating her experience with Cruise led her to believe he was a “very dominant individual.”
+She applauded the actress for stating her experience with Tom led her to believe he was a “very dominant individual.”

 Tom is reportedly a high-ranking person within the Church of Scientology.
 The superstar became a member of the religion in 1990 after his first wife, Mimi Rogers, a member of the church, introduced him to their practices.
 The celebrity reportedly moved up the ranks and became close to leader David Miscavige, who was the best man at his wedding to Katie Holmes in 2006.
 Leah attended the couple’s ceremony, held in Italy, with her husband Angelo Pagan.